Malaysian Slang Words Only Locals Use

 42 Mamak (Malaysian Slang)

 Meaning: A Mamak originally refers to Malaysians of a Tamil-Muslim origin.
 It is now mainly used as a type of restaurant or stall that typically serves Indian Muslim food.

 Some places offering a fusion of Malaysian cuisine.

 These ‘Mamaks’ joints are favorite hangout spots for Malaysians from all walks of life.

 Malaysians describe it as: ‘the British have their pubs, we have our Mamak shops.’

 Mamak are opened 24/7 and can be incredibly lively during massive sporting events.

 43 Mata-Mata (Malay)

 Meaning: Mata refers to the eye in Malay.
-Still, mata-mata generally means policeman (or watchman), where a patrolling policeman of the olden days was the “one on all eyes.”
+Still, mata-mata means police officer (or watchman), where a patrolling police officer of the olden days was the “one on all eyes.”

 Don’t play the fool.
 You won’t want the Mata-Mata to catch you.